Upcycling Waste FAQs

 2

-Waste is fed into the top of an oxygen free HPAG unit, imagine an 11 meter tall wine bottle, to heat the waste in that closed cylinder.
+Waste is fed into the top of an oxygen-starved HPAG unit – picture an 11-metre-high wine bottle – and heated in the closed cylinder.
 Gases are molecularly separated and extracted from the top, while remaining solids exit the base of the unit as a solid rock-like product (i.e. no ash or toxic residues).
-Without oxygen, combustion and large volumes of gases do not arise as with incineration.
+Oxygen starved, combustion and large volumes of gases do not arise as with incineration.
 The captured gases are upgraded, cleaned and refined to produce Grade A+ hydrogen and CO₂ suitable for a variety of end market pathways.

 How is this different from incineration?